 I am Vincent Leeuw, a media technologist working in the tech and games industry.
 This is my blog.
+You can find my LinkedIn profile here.

 Local Heroes Worldwide